World Apostolic Congress on Mercy

-The World Apostolic Congress on Mercy (WACOM) was a religious event launched by Pope Benedict XVI that draws from the teachings of Faustina Kowalska..The first WACOM occurred in Rome in 2008 with subsequent events in Kraków (2011), Bogotá (2014) and Manila (2017).
+The World Apostolic Congress on Mercy (WACOM) is a religious event launched by Pope Benedict XVI that draws from the teachings of Faustina Kowalska.

+The first WACOM occurred in Rome in 2008 with subsequent events in Kraków (2011), Bogotá (2014) and Manila (2017).
 The inaugural event at the Vatican drew four thousand from two hundred delegations.

 In 2014, a delegation of one thousand went to the Congress in Colombia, and the 2017 event involved more than five thousand attendees.

-The Congress' current status is unknown as of June 2021.